dhiway/cord/primitives/cord/README.md

 - `INTERNAL` – unexpected runtime failure.

 Each error serializes as `CODE|short human-readable message`.
-The SDK surfaces `ViewError` directly so client applications can branch on the `code` while logging the friendly detail.
+The SDK surfaces `AuthorizationError` directly so client applications can branch on the `code` while logging the friendly detail.